inspec/inspec-aws/docs-chef-io/content/aws_ecr_repositories.md

 ## Examples

-**Ensure that there are exactly 3 repositories in the default registry.**
+Ensure that there are exactly 3 repositories in the default registry:

 ```ruby
 describe aws_ecr_repositories do